 My time on Fire Island proved to me that it was possible to make a living doing something other than climbing a corporate ladder (and that you could have fun while doing it).

 When I left Fire Island I did some traveling around New England (that's what American's call the northeastern region of the United States) and it was during this time when I met a man in the small town of Londonderry, New Hampshire who would set me down a path to hiking the Pacific Crest Trail (PCT).

 PART III: The Vacation

-It was during this time when I rebranded my blog Halfway Anywhere.
+It was during this time I rebranded my blog Halfway Anywhere.

-As encouraging as it was to have friends and family tell me that they enjoyed reading my posts, there weren't nearly enough of them to make my endeavors in blogging profitable.
-I mean, a domain name – that's the .com address – costs around $12/year; that's literally my entire income.
+As encouraging as it was to have friends and family tell me that they enjoyed reading my posts, there weren't enough of them to make my endeavors in blogging profitable.
+A domain name – that's a .com address – costs around $12/year; that's literally my entire income.

 PART IV: The Pacific Crest Trail

 Leading up to, during, and after my Pacific Crest Trail thru-hike, I concentrated on writing articles that focused on answering the questions I had about the PCT (as well as whatever I happened to find interesting or entertaining about the trail).